ankaAR/bestiario5e/_creatures/drow-house-captain.md

 ***Scimitar*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
 Impacto: 7 (1d6 + 4) slashing damage plus 14 (4d6) poison damage.

 ***Whip*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
-Impacto: 6 (1d4 + 4) slashing damage.
+Impacto: 6 (1d4 + 4) puntos de daño cortante.
 If the target is an ally, it has advantage on attack rolls until the end of its next turn.

 ***Hand Crossbow*** Ranged Weapon Attack: +8 to hit, range 30/120 pies, un objetivo.
 Impacto: 7 (1d6 + 4) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
 The target regains consciousness if it takes damage or if another creature takes an action to shake it.